 “We will use the partnership to reward WorldRemit’s customers and Arsenal supporters through exclusive events and experiences where we can also leverage the power of football to inspire people.
 We will launch the partnership with the first in a number of competitions to win travel to London and tickets to watch the team play at Emirates Stadium.”

-Apart from a love for Arsenal and their aligned brand values (hard to write as a supporter of their arch-rivals Tottenham!), this is very much a learning experience for WorldRemit.
+Apart from a love for Arsenal and their aligned brand values, this is very much a learning experience for WorldRemit.
 WorldRemit picked football simply because of the global reach it can offer but don’t rule out further sponsorship down the line.
 Whether WorldRemit’s (or any other player’s) next sponsorship should be of another team, a player or a federation and football or another sport remains an open question.